 My memory had been so fuzzy about Homefront that I honestly thought they mentioned Hooters by name, but nope, it was White Castle.
 Connor and Jacobs cut through a random White Castle to a section where Jacobs kicks down a door – the only door the player gets to open, whereas other doors/obstacles require an NPC to open first.
 Having to squeeze in a mention of a mediocre restaurant to make progress just feels absolutely disgusting.

 Thankfully, that’s really as bad as it gets.
 By the time our heroes leave the city of Montrose, Colorado, the brands are conspicuously absent from here on in.
 Even Chapter 6, where Jacobs pilots a helicopter to defend the fuel tanks and cuts through a California city, there’s no ads in the city whatsoever.
-I wouldn’t be surprised if the ads were an at the eleventh hour addition.
+I wouldn’t be surprised if the ads were an eleventh hour addition.

 Sadly, I didn’t replay the game’s multiplayer.
 My experience from playing it from OnLive years ago was a hybrid between Battlefield’s large-scale vehicle focused combat and Call of Duty’s perks system.
 Probably decent to play for a little bit, and there’s people still playing this too.
 I guess Call of Duty 4 isn’t the only old game with people still actively playing the game’s multiplayer.

 Now I am not saying the product placement made Homefront much worse, the game was already bad for being a third-rate Call of Duty clone that wasn’t fun to play.
 Even if it had no brand sponsorship, the campaign wouldn’t be any better.